-When the site is seeded to perennial forage species, particularly introduced perennial grasses such as RS wheatgrass (Elymus hoffmannii), also known as hybrid wheatgrass, this community phase can persist for several decades.
-A mixture of native species may also be seeded to provide species composition and structural complexity similar to those of the contemporary Reference State (1).
-However, soil quality conditions have been substantially altered and are unlikely to return to pre-cultivation conditions within a reasonable timeframe (Dormaar et al., 1990).
+The Perennial Grass Phase (5.2) occurs when the site is seeded to perennial forage species.
+When seeded to introduced species, particularly salt-tolerant perennial grasses such as RS or hybrid wheatgrass, this community phase can persist for several decades.
+Such seedings may also occur in conjunction with irrigation or water spreading practices.
+A mixture of native species may also be seeded to provide species composition and structural complexity similar to that of the Reference State (1).
+However, the site is unlikely to return to pre-cultivation conditions within a reasonable timeframe, particularly if irrigation or water spreading is applied.